-The primary cause of food allergy deaths in the UK is due to allergic reactions when food is consumed outside the home where allergenic ingredients have not been declared.
+The primary cause of food allergy deaths in the UK are a result of allergic reactions when food is consumed outside the home where allergenic ingredients have not been declared.

-The aim of these regulations is to ensure that all consumers are given comprehensive ingredient listing information and make it easier for people with food allergies to identify ingredients they need to avoid.
+The aim of regulating food allergens is to ensure that all consumers are given comprehensive information about ingredients to make it easier for people with food allergies to identify food they need to avoid.

-- The European Law has listed 14 allergens that need to be identified if they are used as ingredients in a dish.
+- There are 14 allergens that need to be identified if they are used as ingredients in a dish.

-- As a food business serving loose foods, you will have to supply information for every item on your menu that contains any of the 14 allergens.
+- A business serving loose food has to supply information for every item that contains any of the 14 allergens.

 How to provide the information